 Clinical validations are more complex in its study design, but allow direct comparison of antigen test performance with PCR testing.
-In such a scenario the patient receives two nasopharyngeal swab - one swab is used directly for PCR testing and the other swab is used directly for the antigen test.
+If a dry swab is used, the patient receives two nasopharyngeal swab - one swab is used directly for PCR testing and the other swab is used directly for the antigen test.
 Obviously, such a validation is a clinical diagnostic trail and requires specific patient consent and evaluation by an ethical committee.
 This test setup does not allow to directly compare the test performance of antigen tests between each other as each swab can only be used once for an antigen test.
-Thus, CCCM would recommend rather a technical validation (see below) with a comparison of tests that have already been clinically validated in Geneva and Lausanne (Roche & Abbott) as a reference standard.
+A clinical study, in which the antigen test is done from a wet swab, i.e from a swab put in the transport medium may also be considered and will then have the advantage to compare different samples types (saliva & nasopharyngeal swabs for instance and allow on the wet swab to perform several antigen tests and the RT-PCR starting from the same sample.
+Due to the complexity of clinical validation studies, the CCCM favours a technical validation (see below) with a comparison of tests that have already been clinically validated in Geneva and Lausanne (Roche & Abbott) as a reference standard.

-Technical validations are less complex and allow to compare different antigen test versus each other.
+Technical validations are less complex and allow to compare different antigen tests versus each other.
 In such a setup the nasopharyngeal left-over material from the PCR assay is used for different antigen tests in parallel.
 At least 100 PCR positive and 200 PCR negative samples should be tested.
 In a first step, as the viral input is known a technical sensitivity can be determined and directly compared between different assays.
 As the sample is diluted a direct comparison between clinical performance of antigen test and PCR (clinical sensitivity) is not possible.
-In a second step, for high positive PCR samples (at least 5) a 2-fold serial dilution should be done to determine the limit of detection of each antigen test.
+In a second step, for high positive PCR samples a 2-fold serial dilution should be done to determine the limit of detection of each antigen test.

 Thus, practically, sensitivity and specificity have to be assessed at least on 100 positive samples and 200 negative samples.
 Two hundred may seem a high number, but given the impact of false positive results, it is very important to precisely define at least once the specificity and be able to differentiate tests with 99% versus 99.5% specificity.
-In addition, for an antigen test to receive the validation approval requires some additional criteria: the test should either be clinically validated as well as proposed by FIND or exhibit a non-inferiority with the SD Biosensor/Roche (Standard Q COVID-19 Rapid Antigen Test) and Abbott (Panbio Covid-19 Ag Rapid Test) antigen tests, hereafter coined "reference antigen tests" (for which clinical validation is already available).
-Non-inferiority is obtained if there is an overall congruence of 95% or more between the new antigen test and the reference antigen test.
-Moreover, when considering the reference tests, the new test should exhibit at least 99% specificity and at least 95% sensitivity on the same 300 samples (100 positive and 200 negative).
-In addition, a limit of detection will be assessed by a 2-fold dilution of 5 samples with about 320'000 SARS-CoV-2 copies/ml.
-At least 4 of the 5 diluted samples should be positive with the antigen test investigated with similar detection limits in comparison to the reference standard.
-Within the 200 negative samples, each antigen tests will be tested for specificity on 50 frozen samples including diverse respiratory viruses, including 12 samples taken from subjects with seasonal coronavirus.
+In addition, for an antigen test to receive the validation approval requires some additional criteria: the test should either be clinically validated as well as proposed by FIND or exhibit a noninferiority with the SD Biosensor/Roche (Standard Q COVID-19 Rapid Antigen Test) and Abbott (Panbio Covid-19 Ag Rapid Test) antigen tests, hereafter coined "reference antigen tests "(for which clinical validation is already available).
+Non-inferiority is obtained if at a Ctvalue of 23, 26, and 29 (of the E Gene), a cumulative sensitivity of 95%, 90% and 80% is reached, respectively.
+These performances were reached in the current validations by the reference standards.
+Moreover, when considering the reference tests (RT-PCRs), the new test should exhibit at least 99% specificity.
+In addition, a limit of detection will be assessed by a 2-fold dilution and the antigen tests should be able to detect a Ct-value of 23 in these serial dilutions.
+This corresponds to similar detection limits in comparison to the reference standard.
+Within the negative samples, each antigen tests will be tested for specificity on 50 frozen samples including diverse respiratory viruses, including several samples taken from subjects with seasonal coronavirus.